Appearance

 Create one app project per AI system

-Apply MFF-7 or MFF-10.
+Apply MFF-10.
 Each AI system gets its own evidence trail.

 3